 To prevent anemia, it is important to ensure that your child receives adequate amounts of iron through food.
 Here’s how:

-• Remember not to give cow’s milk to your baby until after his first year.
+- Remember not to give cow’s milk to your baby until he is one year of age.

-Remember if you suspect your baby has anemia, don’t hesitate to contact your doctor.
-By means of a simple blood test, he can detect it and indicate the proper treatment.
+Remember, if you suspect that your baby has anemia, don’t hesitate to contact your doctor.
+By means of a simple blood test, he/she can detect it and indicate the proper treatment.